-For all media enquiries, please contact our PR agent, Kathryn Price at Ruby Agency ( kathryn (at) rubyagency.com.au ) or complete the form below and we will come back to you as soon as possible.Back to Top
+For all media enquiries, please contact us using the form below and we will come back to you as soon as possible – usually within 24 business hours.

 A Print Ready Version of the above photo (2 mb) is available here

-Medium Bio (150 words) : Frustrated by a corporate career in finance, working with such names as GE Capital, HSBC, and Lloyds Bank, Tim took the entrepreneurial leap of faith and plunged deep into Web 1.0 in February 1995, setting up an internet cafe-bar & restaurant and a web design house, which he sold in 2001, prior to calling Australia his home.
-Here, he followed his passion for screenwriting, culminating in him writing, directing and co-producing an internationally award-winning feature film, 54 Days in 2014.
-When Tim went own the Blockchain Rabbit Hole for the first time in early 2015 he had that light bulb moment when he realised there was the chance to finally do something about film piracy and theft, leveraging this new and powerful technology.
-From here he set up Veredictum.io .
+Medium Bio (150 words) : Frustrated by a corporate career in corporate finance, working with such names as GE Capital, HSBC, and Lloyds Bank, Tim took the entrepreneurial leap of faith and plunged deep into Web 1.0 in February 1995, setting up an internet cafe-bar & restaurant and a web design house, which he sold, prior to calling Australia his home.
+Tim went own the Blockchain Rabbit Hole for the first time in early 2015 he had that light bulb moment when he realised the power and potential of the blockchain to effect dramatic transformative change.
 Tim is a published author on corporate finance, and a regular international speaker, writer and trainer on the strategic applications of the Blockchain.
 His first blockchain book, Down the Rabbit Hole, was written in plain English to help even the greatest technophobe understand the power and potential of the technology.

 Please find below the top questions asked by readers with answers below.
 Please do not hesitate to get in touch if you wish other questions answered